 The Albemarle County Rotary Club (ACRC) was chartered in May 1971.
 The Club meets on Thursdays at 12:15 at the Boar’s Head Inn where we enjoy fellowship and programs featuring speakers on topics from local to global interest.
 We are a very active Club with many ongoing projects both in the local community and abroad.

 Through our Club, we build lifelong friendships, and experience the personal fulfillment of volunteering for others.
-In addition to our service and fundraising projects, members and their guests enjoy social activities including our annual Holiday dinner party, an outing at Ash Lawn Opera, events coordinated with other local Rotary clubs, and informal gatherings.
+In addition to our service and fundraising projects, members and their guests enjoy social activities including our annual Holiday dinner party, an outing at Charlottesville Opera, events coordinated with other local Rotary clubs, and informal gatherings.

 ALBEMARLE COUNTY ROTARY CLUB